PNixClaire/STDISCM_PS2/README.md

 ### Note: Keep the config.txt in the same folder as the .exe

 ## Build/Compilation Instructions
+1. Download and extract the PS2 folder.
-1. Open the command prompt
+2. Open the command prompt
-2. Navigate to the variant folder.
+3. Navigate to the PS2 folder.
-3. Compile all .cpp files in one command.
+4. Compile all .cpp files in one command.

 g++ main.cpp dispatcher.cpp dungeon.cpp -o lfg.exe -std=c++17 -Wall -pthread